CardiacModelling/ap-nimbus/client-direct/README.md

 ## Prerequisites.

- 1. If you want to run non-containerised: Install the [Angular CLI](https://angular.io/guide/quickstart) to give you access to `ng serve`.
+ 1. If you want to run non-containerised: Install the [Angular CLI](https://angular.io/guide/setup-local) to give you access to `ng serve`.
+    For me this involved the following ...
+   1. Install `node` to provide `npm` (e.g. download from [nodejs.org](https://nodejs.org/en/blog/release/v10.13.0/))
+   1. `npm install -g @angular/cli@7.0.5 ng`
+      This installs `ng` somewhere (could be alongside the `npm` binary!)
+      `-g` means "install globally", rather than in local dir.
+   1. `cd <this client-direct dir> && npm install`
+      This should use `package-lock.json` to create a local git-ignored `node_modules` subdir with all the required packages therein.

  1. If you want to run containerised: Install `docker` or similar, e.g. `Podman`/`CRI-O`
     (No need to install Angular CLI as it's within the `client-direct` docker container).